Some leftover CSS was conflicting with the button styles within the builder.

 You can now import/export new native Bricks data, such as the Bricks Settings, the Pseudo Classes, the Breakpoints Settings, the Structure & the Panel Width.

-Added a lock icon next to all the locked classes showing inside Plain Classes
+Plain Classes: Added a lock icon next to all the locked classes

 Within the Plain Classes modal, you can now easily identify locked classes by the lock icon next to each one.